Human Pose Transfer with Augmented Disentangled Feature Consistency: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{uman} pose transfer has become increasingly compelling recently since it is closely related to movies' special effects~\cite{tung2017self}, reenactment~\cite{Liu2019neural}, person re-identification~\cite{Wei2019}, entertainment systems~\cite{Xia2017} and so forth~\cite{Moeslund2006,Zhan2021}.
-Given some images of a target person and a source person image with the desired pose (e.g., judo, dance), the goal of the human pose transfer task is to synthesize a realistic image of the target person with the desired pose of the source person.
+\dif{ Human pose transfer has become increasingly compelling recently since it can be applied to real-world applications such as movies' special effects~\cite{tung2017self}, entertainment systems~\cite{Xia2017}, reenactment~\cite{Liu2019neural} and so forth~\cite{Moeslund2006,Ding2016}.
+At the same time, it is also closely related to many computer vision tasks like human-object interaction recognition~\cite{Qi2018learning,Zhou2020cascaded,Zhou2021cascaded}, person re-identification~\cite{Liu2020Pair,Tian2021}, human pose segmentation~\cite{Zhou2022consistency,Wang2020paying} and human parsing~\cite{Li2020self, Wang2021hierarchical}, and all these methods can be beneficial to each other. } Given some images of a target person and a source person image with the desired pose (e.g., judo, dance), the goal of the human pose transfer task is to synthesize a realistic image of the target person with the desired pose of the source person.

-With the power of deep learning, especially the generative adversarial networks (GANs)~\cite{Goodfellow2014}, pioneering works have raised impressive solutions to address the human image generation~\cite{Mo2019,Liu2019SwapGAN,Gu2021,Zhan2021} by efficiently leveraging the image-to-image translation schemes and have achieved significant progress.
-Intuitively, early routine coarsely conducts human pose transfer through general image-to-image translation methods such as Pix2Pix~\cite{Isola2017} and CycleGAN~\cite{Zhu2017}, which attempt to translate the extracted skeleton image of source person to the image of target person with the desired poses.
+With the power of deep learning, especially the generative adversarial networks (GANs)~\cite{Goodfellow2014}, pioneering works have raised impressive solutions to address the human image generation~\cite{Ma2017,Neverova2018,Liu2019} by efficiently leveraging the image-to-image translation schemes and have achieved significant progress.
+Intuitively, early routine coarsely conducts human pose transfer through general image-to-image translation methods such as Pix2Pix~\cite{Isola2017} and CycleGAN~\cite{Zhu2017}, which attempt to translate the extracted skeleton image of \dif{the} source person to the image of target person with the desired poses.